 I made the Candy Swirl Hat last year before our CuppyCake was born.
 When I shared the picture, so many readers emailed me asking for the pattern.
 Since, the original crochet hat pattern is in Russian, I had made a few changes to it because I just didn’t understand it.
 I had to translate to and fro to understand what it said but even then, I think I have changed it a bit.
 I had promised to give you all my own version of it then.
 Here is the pattern now.

 PLEASE NOTE: This pattern is not my own.
 I have tried to translate it from Russian for English speaking crocheters.
 The original pattern can be found here.
 No Copyrights have been broken.

 I know the crochet hat looks quite advanced-skills kind but trust me it is quite easy and intermediate level.
 There is only one set of stitches that keep being repeated round and round.
 The design takes on all by itself and if you have the right kind of yarn, the hat comes out beautiful.
 I recommend that you use variegated yarn because the change in colors makes it look all the more stunning.
 I used a special yarn that is made of bamboo.

 |The yarn that I had used.|

-It was my first time working with the yarn and I liked the over all look of it but honestly, I wouldn’t recommend it if you want to wear it often.
+It was my first time working with this yarn and I liked the over all look of it but honestly, I wouldn’t recommend it if you want to wear it often.
 The yarn is heavier and the hat came out quite heavy for a baby.
 Our CuppyCake wore it only once when she came home from the hospital and then we kept it as keepsake.
 I recommend you use some cotton variety for better results.